nfmoore/azureml-mlops-example-scenarios/.github/docs/step-by-step.md

 Once the `Build Azure Data Factory` workflow completes the `Deploy to Azure Data Factory` workflow will be automatically executed.

 ![1](./images/sbs-8-1.png)

+> **Note:**
+>
+> If you do not want to deploy a model to an online or batch managed endpoint as part of this proof-of-concept you can cancel the `Deploy Model for Online Inference` or `Deploy Model for Batch Inference` workflow respectively.
+>
+>If you do not want to highlight Azure Data Factory integration as part of this proof-of-concept you do not need to run the `Build Azure Data Factory` workflow

 Manual approval is required to deploy artifacts to the `Production` environment.
 When prompted, click the `Review Deployment` button to give approval and commence the `Upload Model to Production` job.
 This will need to be repeated for the `Deploy to Production` job across both the `Deploy Model for Batch Inference` workflow and `Deploy Model for Online Inference` workflow.
 The approver(s) were specified in `1.3` above.